DSC-NYU/datathon/README.md

 <details>
 <summary>How long is the event?</summary>
 <br>
-The event will be 27 hours with submissions closing at 5pm EST on 11/21.
+The event will be 27 hours starting at 2pm EST on Friday 11/20 and submissions will close at 5pm EST on 11/21.
 Working for the entire length of the event is not required.
 Coordinate with your team to find times that work for everyone.
 <br>
 ----------------------------------------------------------------------------
 <br>